About the Weimaraner Dog Breed

-The Weimaraners is a large-bodied and powerful dog with a high tucked abdomen and deep chest.
+Weimaraners are a large-bodied and powerful dog breed with a high tucked abdomen and deep chest.
 Its head is broad with dropped ears and eyes that are often gold, yellow or light blue in color.

 The Weimaraner loves to play games and excels at sporting activities.
 It is also great with lively kids.